CMCDragonkai/.dotfiles-nixos/README.md

 Would be good to create an alias depending on what's installed, and an adapter to Powershell.

+Actually Dolphin has already created its own trash folder.
+I'm not sure if this is a Dolphin creation or something different.
+It's located inside `~/.local/share/Trash`.
+It's not just a directory containing trash, but it's also 2 directories of `files` and `info`.
+The `info` keeps track of the trash metadata, such as being able to restore from trash.

+I'm not sure how to integrate that into the command line.

+By default on KDE, a command line helper is `ktrash`, while on Gnome it's `gvfs-trash`.

+However I guess both can be trumped by `trash-cli` which is independent but does use the same trash location.

+This also means ever user has its own trash.

+Also plugged in USB drives will have a hidden folder for trash too.

 ---

 Try out Cyberduck on Windows, specifically https://duck.sh/ or Dolphin network filesystem or Ranger/Total Commander.
 I need some sort of file browser (preferably command line and GUI) that can transparently access local and remote filesystems over multiple protocols.
 So not only SFTP, SCP, FTP, FTPS, but also things like S3, Backblaze, Azure would be great.
 Support mounting on the filesystem, so other programs can also utilise it.